Aviation in World War II: Engines

 Engine power and aircraft performance increased steadily throughout the war, with liquid-cooled inline and vee engines competing with air-cooled radials much as they had competed with air-cooled rotary types in the First War.
 As an example, at the start of the war the Rolls-Royce Merlin III liquid-cooled V-12 engine developed just 1,000 hp while at the end its derivative the Rolls-Royce Griffon 61 offered 2,035 hp.

 In the early stages of the war German fighters, especially the Messerschmitt Bf 109, were very fast and maneuverable and had the advantage over the British types of a fuel-injected engine.
-This allowed them to fly upside-down or to perform other negative-G manoeuvres without fear of the engine cutting out, as happened to the British types fitted with carburettors.
-On the other hand, the carburettor combined with a turbocharger gave better performance at altitude.
+This allowed them to fly upside-down or to perform other negative-G manoeuvres without fear of the engine cutting out, as happened to the British types fitted with carburetors.
+On the other hand, the carburetor combined with a turbocharger gave better performance at altitude.
 However, as the war wore on, Germany's critical inability to produce piston aviation engines of at least 1,500 kW (2,000 PS) maximum power and above that possessed proven front-line reliability, prevented them from fully developing more advanced strategic and tactical combat aircraft designs that would require such powerplants.

 Meanwhile, jet and rocket engines had been under steady development, the rocket especially in Germany and the jet both there and in Britain.
 By the end of the war they were beginning to make their appearance in operational types.
 The German and British jet technologies differed significantly.
 The axial-flow jet, in which air passes continuously backwards through the engine, was recognized as the most efficient design but required highly advanced new technologies in both materials and precision manufacture.
 While the Germans opted for this approach, the British chose the simpler and more robust centrifugal compressor in which the air is first flung outwards, using centrifugal force to help compress it, before being burned and returned to the axial-flow turbine stage.
 This resulted in a shorter but wider engine for the same airflow and output power.
-The Hungarian Jendrassik Cs-1, in 1940 the world's first turboprop, was of axial-flow design with similarly revered-flow combustion but was cancelled due to other priorities.
+The Hungarian Jendrassik Cs-1, in 1940 the world's first turboprop, was of axial-flow design with similarly reversed-flow combustion but was cancelled due to other priorities.
 The pulse jet was a crude jet engine which produced too much vibration to be usable for manned aircraft but found a niche in the V-1 flying bomb.